Skip to content

 setattr_nested(obj: object, name: str, value: str | Any) -> dict[str, Any]

-Set a nested attribute of an object.
+Replace an existing nested attribute/trait of an object.

 If the attribute name contains dots, it is interpreted as a nested attribute.
 For example, if name is "a.b.c", then the code will attempt to set obj.a.b.c to value.